 Begin by identifying which areas you want to become better and faster at because when you do, you establish a direction for yourself.

-For example, if you identify your goal is to hunt the big contracts for crash-lock boxes then you know you need to produce a specific volume at a certain speed and under XYZ circumstances.
+For example, if you identify your goal is to hunt the big contracts for crash-lock/auto-bottom boxes then you know you need to produce a specific volume at a certain speed and under XYZ circumstances.

 Knowing this will allow you to choose the right machine and the configurations required to tackle that goal.
 Once you know you are going in that direction, and you have established the technology for a fast setup and stable production, you will become the top speed producer in that market.

-They were once producing a specific number of boxes in 2 days, but now they produce, and ship out to their client, the same amount of boxes in 1 day.
+They were once producing a specific number of boxes in 2 days, but now they produce, and ship to their client, the same amount of boxes in 1 day.

 The potential is limitless.